• Skip to primary navigation

 Once the medical certificate of death has been issued, the death must be registered with the Registrar of Births, Deaths and Marriages within eight days of the date of death.
 To do this, you should make an appointment with the Registrar’s Office either for the district in which the death took place or, if the person had lived elsewhere in Scotland, the district of the deceased person’s home address.
 If the death occurred in Scotland, the death must be registered here, even if the person normally lived outside of Scotland.

 The death can be registered by the spouse, a relative, someone present at the death or the executor.
-If there are no such persons, or none of them live in Scotland, we may be able to arrange registration of the death for you.
+If there are no such persons, or none of them lives in Scotland, we may be able to arrange registration of the death for you.
 When you go to the Registrar’s Office to register the death, you should take with you:

 • The Medical certificate of death (Form 11) issued by the hospital or doctor